Sound FC (women): History

-The team finished second in the Western Conference in 2003 behind the Vancouver Whitecaps Women, who they met in the Western Conference Finals.
+The team finished second in the Western Conference in 2003 behind the Vancouver Whitecaps, who they met in the Western Conference Finals.
 The match was tied 2–2 through regulation and extra time and won by the Sounders Women in a penalty shootout; goalkeeper Meghan Miller made three saves in the shootout to clinch the victory for Seattle.
 The Sounders Women made their first appearance in the W-League Semifinals and lost 4–1 to the Hampton Roads Piranhas.
 Seattle won the third-place match against the Ottawa Fury in Virginia Beach, Virginia, and earned their first league honors.

 The Sounders Women merged with the women's team of amateur club Hibernian Saints in 2006 to form the Seattle Sounders Saints Women.
 The club was sold to the Tacoma Tides in December 2008 and continued to use the Sounders name following the men's team move to Major League Soccer.
+The Sounders organization expressed interest in fielding a team in Women's Professional Soccer (WPS) prior to its folding in 2012.
+The team signed several professional WPS players, including U.S. national team members Hope Solo, Alex Morgan, Megan Rapinoe, and Sydney Leroux, for the 2012 season.
+The national team players trained separately and did not travel for away matches, but helped the Sounders Women draw sold out crowds at Starfire Sports before they left for National Women's Soccer League teams, including the new Seattle Reign FC.
 After the W-League folded in November 2015, the Sounders Women moved to the Women's Premier Soccer League (WPSL).
 They won a WPSL championship in 2018.
 The team terminated their branding agreement with the MLS Sounders in January 2020 and were renamed Sound FC.